 We dig solo travel.
 Taking yourself out of your comfort zone, gaining confidence, learning a language, giving yourself some time for YOU; there are a lot of pros when it comes to solo travel.
 But there are quite a few cons at the same time.

-Ultimately, Pakistan is safe for solo travellers.
+Ultimately, Pakistan is safe for solo travelers.
 This country can be tackled alone, but you will need to take a couple of extra precautions to do so.

 - First things first, you’re going to have to be respectful.
 It’s not just in how you dress – it’s also being sensitive to people’s beliefs, religion, language, customs, way of life; pretty much everything it is to be a Pakistani.
 People here are PROUD of their country, so be open-minded and you’ll get to learn a lot more.
 That’s why you’re here, right?